Philadelphia Little Flyers: History

 The Little Flyers were one of the six charter members for the Atlantic Junior Hockey League (AJHL) in 2003 after previously having Tier III Junior B teams in the Metropolitan Junior Hockey League.
 They played in every season of the AJHL until 2013 when Tier III junior hockey leagues were reorganized and the AJHL was re-branded as the Eastern Hockey League (EHL).
 In 2015, the EHL added a lower level of Tier III junior hockey for player development called the EHL-Elite Division and all the current EHL members, including the Little Flyers, were added to the EHL-Premier Division.
 In 2017, the league re-branded again, dropping the Premier name from their top division and renamed the Elite Division to Premier.

-The organization also continues to field youth hockey select teams at the Midget 16U, Bantam, Peewee, and Squirt levels.
+The organization also continues to field youth hockey select teams at the Midget 18U, Midget 16U, Bantam, Peewee, and Squirt levels.
 From 2003 to 2015, the Little Flyers fielded a team at the former Tier III Junior B level in the Metropolitan Junior Hockey League.